geomesa/geomesa.github.io/_posts/2014-05-28-geomesa-quickstart.md

 cp geomesa/geomesa-plugin/target/geomesa-plugin-1.0.0-SNAPSHOT-geoserver-plugin.jar ~/dev/geoserver-2.5/webapps/geoserver/WEB-INF/lib/
 {% endhighlight %}

-Your local Accumulo and Zookeepers JARs also need to be available within your GeoServer's `lib` directory.
+There are additional JARs that are specific to your installation that you will also need to copy to GeoServer's `lib` directory.
+These may include:

+* Accumulo
+* Zookeeper
+* Hadoop core
+* Thrift

 Restart GeoServer.